The British Attack Philadelphia

 Pennsylvania was founded as a pacifist utopia, and currently regards itself as protected by vast oceans.
 But Pennsylvania has been seriously invaded at least six times.

-June 1776 to June, 1777 Although Virginia and New England were rebellious, the Quaker states regarded the British with sympathy until Benjamin Franklin was humiliated at Whitehall and returned to America as an ardent rebel.
+June 1776 to June 1777 Although Virginia and New England were rebellious, the Quaker states regarded the British with sympathy until Benjamin Franklin was humiliated at Whitehall and returned to America as an ardent rebel.
 Either the English did not perceive or were unable to exploit this divisiveness, and made the mistake of dispatching an enormous fleet with 40,000 soldiers in a sign they meant to subjugate all of America.
 In a second mistake, this expeditionary force was headquartered on Staten Island, an ideal place to dominate the surrounding six colonies rather than the more fractious colonies of Massachusetts and Virginia.
-With this military force on its doorstep, the middle colonies finally joined the rest on July 2, 1776 and asked Thomas Jefferson to write a proclamation about it.
+With this military force on its doorstep, the middle colonies finally joined the rest on July 2, 1776, and asked Thomas Jefferson to write a proclamation about it.
 The British soon advanced on land from Perth Amboy to Trenton, left a detachment of Hessians and went into winter quarters in New Brunswick.
 Washington attacked the Hessians, and when Cornwallis came storming to the rescue, circled around him and went after the unprotected supplies in New Brunswick.
 Cornwallis gave chase and lost the battle of Princeton.
 Washington went into winter quarters in Morristown, waiting for General Howe to react in the spring.
-Howe feigned an embarkation and nearly trapped Washington, but soon went back to his lady friend in New York for the winter.
+Howe feigned embarkation and nearly trapped Washington, but soon went back to his lady friend in New York for the winter.

 July 25, 1777 Admiral Lord Richard Howe and his brother General Sir Willliam Howe set sail from Staten Island for destination unknown.
 Washington watches helplessly from across the inlet at Perth Amboy, then falls back toward Philadelphia to protect his options.